-Lyndon B Johnson State Park and Historic Site
+Lyndon B Johnson State Park And Historic Site

-Lyndon B Johnson State Park and Historic Site is located in Gillespie County, Texas.
 It was established in 1970 to honor the former President of the United States, Lyndon B Johnson.
 The park covers an area of 1,570 acres and includes several points of interest.

 One of the main reasons to visit the park is to learn about the life and legacy of Lyndon B Johnson.
 Visitors can tour the Texas White House, which was the former President's residence during his time in office.
 The park also includes the LBJ Ranch, which is a working cattle ranch that has been owned by the Johnson family for generations.